pyjarrett/programming-with-ada/source/packages.rst

 with their implementations ("bodies") in `*.adb` (Ada body) files, and only one top-level package specification or package body per file.

-Ada packages can also be nested and support visiblity rules for sharing details with child packages.
+Ada packages can also be nested and support visibility rules for sharing details with child packages.
 Child packages are given by dotted names; `A.B` is a child of package `A`.